-- 10.2 Released Time for Professional Activities.
-Part-time faculty will be eligible for released time for prior-approved, work-related professional activities. - 10.3 Vocational First Aid Courses.
-The District shall provide First Aid courses for part-time faculty at no expense to the individual faculty member. - 10.4 Compensation for Canceled Classes.
-Part-time faculty (excluding full-time faculty who are teaching beyond workload) shall be compensated at 8% of the course salary if the course is cancelled within seven calendar days prior to the start of the course.
-Part-time faculty whose course is cancelled after the course's scheduled start date shall be compensated 8% of the course salary plus the percentage of the course taught.
+10.2 Released Time for Professional Activities.
+Part-time faculty will be eligible for released time for prior-approved, work-related professional activities.

+10.3 Vocational First Aid Courses.
+The District shall provide First Aid courses for part-time faculty at no expense to the individual faculty member.

+10.4 Compensation for Canceled Classes.
+Part-time faculty (excluding full-time faculty who are teaching beyond workload) shall be compensated for eight (8) hours at the stipend rate if the course is cancelled within three (3) work days prior to the start of the course.
+Part-time faculty whose course is cancelled after the course's scheduled start date shall be compensated for eight (8) hours at the stipend rate plus the percentage of the course taught.
 In the event a part-time faculty member is reassigned to a class with the same course number, or is a PH faculty member with a guaranteed workload for the quarter, no additional compensation beyond the course salary will be required.
-(See Article 11.6.b.4.) - 10.5 Awards.
-Part-time faculty shall be eligible for District service awards. - 10.6 Special-Case, Two-Quarter Contracts.
-Part-time faculty will be eligible for a special-case, two-quarter contract in which the two-thirds (2/3) requirement may be averaged between the quarters to allow for division schedule flexibility.
-In no case will the load exceed eighty percent (80%) of a full-time load in one quarter and will not exceed an average of two-thirds (2/3) of a full-time load for both quarters.
+(See Article 11.6.b.4.)

+10.5 Awards.
+Part-time faculty shall be eligible for District service awards.